wix-incubator/tripadvisor-locales/README.md

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url]

-Infers the best TripAdvisor URL for a given locale
+Infers the best TripAdvisor URL for a given locale.

 ### Usage
 Install the library with `npm install tripadvisor-locales`